 - Resource type to identify the genre of a research resource – version 1.1 released in October 2016

-- Access mode to declare the degree of ‘openness’ of a resource – in development
+- Access mode to declare the degree of ‘openness’ of a resource – draft v1.1 released in May 2017

 - Version to express a specific version of a resource – in review and analysis